xcore/sc_sdram_burst/docs/api.rst

 Project structure
 =================

+The SDRAM component is available in the repository sc_sdram_burst (www.github.com/xcore/sc_sdram_burst) in the GitHub.
-The 'module_sdram_burst_new' is a standalone component and has no dependancy.
-The component can be linked to any project which needs an 16 bit external SDRAM.
+This is a standalone component and can be linked to any project which needs a 16 bit SDRAM.
+The coomponent includes the module 'module_sdram_burst_new'.

 Configuration Defines
 ---------------------

 The following defines must be configured for the SDRAM component based on the SDRAM used.
-The current implementation supports 16 bit SDRAM IS42S16100F.
-The configurations are based for this SDRAM.
-The defines can be seen in the file ``sdram_configuration.h``
+The target used in this component is IS42S16100F and the default configuration shown here are based on this SDRAM.

 .. list-table:: SDRAM Defines
    :header-rows: 1